MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 1. Select **Activate system** to re-enable Intelligent Order Management.

 ## Step 4: Review and activate Power Automate flows

+To review and activate Power Automate flows, follow these steps:

 1. Go to the [Power Apps maker portal](/power-apps/maker/canvas-apps/sign-in-to-power-apps).
 1. Select the target environment.